MartinWebDev/stan-test/README.md

+# A warning

+**A warning to any potention employee or contractor who may have stumbled across this repo when interviewing for Stan TV.
+The team and management there have a very unusual process for assessing your submission!
+It is not the normal process of assessing your ability to approach a given task, but more a test of your ability to follow instruction, to the letter!
+No matter how good your reasoning and rationale for a decision made, they mark it down as a bad thing!
+This is not normal when testing for senior developers, and this should act as a cautionary tale when you are considering working for this company.
+You are expected to be a cog in a machine, not an independent thinker or problem solver!**

 # Running the app

 Fire up mini server, just a crappy basic express server to spit out the show data.
 No error handling, nothing fancy,